-Two specific conversations at ISTE fascinated me this week.
+Two specific conversations at ISTE fascinated me.
 The first was with a school administrator who passed by our booth and graciously took a few moments to learn about our product.
 This administrator shared, “this looks really great, but we already use [LMS name withheld].”

 A few hours later, a group of teachers visited our booth and were nice enough to take some time to hear about our product.
 I asked where they taught and they said that they worked in the same district as the school administrator from earlier in the day.
 As the conversation continued, I expected them to say, “Otus looks really great, but we already use [LMS name withheld],” just like their administrator said.